cybercongress/cybertensor-developer-docs/docs/glossary.md

 ### Consensus

 A measure of a subnet validator's agreement with other validators on the network, calculated based on their trust scores.
 This is a κ-centered sigmoid of trust, influencing the emission calculation.

+### Cwtensor

+A Cybertensor object that handles interactions with the cybertensor contract, whether it is a local, testchain, or mainchain.

 ## D